 EXPRESSION OF INTEREST: Aboriginal Brain Injury Coordinator

-Background: The Healing Right Way project is a Western Australian state-wide research project that aims to improve the delivery of culturally secure rehabilitation services to Aboriginal people and improve overall health outcomes for Aboriginal people after a stroke or traumatic brain injury.
+The project is a state-wide research project that aims to improve the delivery of culturally secure rehabilitation services to Aboriginal people and improve overall health outcomes for Aboriginal people after a stroke or traumatic brain injury.
 The study is running from 2017 – 2021.

-The role of Aboriginal Brain Injury Coordinator: involves work in the hospital and community setting to provide education, support, coordination, liaison and advocacy service to participants of the Healing Right Way project.
+involves work in the hospital and community setting to provide education, support, coordination, liaison and advocacy service to participants of the project.
 Participants of the project are Aboriginal people over the age of 18 years of age who have experienced a stroke or traumatic brain injury (TBI).
 The Aboriginal Brain Injury Coordinator will work with participants for 6 months after their stroke or TBI.